Most virtualization systems are hypervisor-based. Container-based virtualization offers another approach, in which

 The major benefit of this approach is performance.
 In OpenVZ, it's just Linux talking to Linux, so no complex translation needs to be done.
 At the same time, the setup is secure because the containers really act like environments that are isolated from one another.

 OpenVZ can run both on major Linux distributions such as Red Hat and Debian.
 Currently, installation on Ubuntu is not supported.
 The following procedure covers an installation of OpenVZ on Red Hat-based systems.
-This
+This procedure supports installation using Yum, as well as installation with RPM packages, on a 64-bit operating system.

 1. Download the repository file for OpenVZ.
 Before starting the installation, download the repository file and put it in the "/etc/yum.repos.d" directory.
 You can download the repository file using the following wget command: